Episode 09: Gender Identity & the Job/Internship Search

 First, let’s recall two tips from our last episode:

-- It’s not necessary or always in your own best interest to self-disclose personal information in early stages of the job seeking process.
+- It’s not necessary or always in your own best interest to self-disclose personal information in the early stages of the job-seeking process.

 - Ask yourself before disclosing: is this detail about me relevant to my ability to do the job?